 - An Export License is a government document which provides authority for the export to a certain destination of specific goods that are in specific quantities.
 This export license is generally required for most or all of the exports made to certain countries.
 It is also required under special circumstances for exports made to other countries

 - A Shipper's Export Declaration is used to control exports and also to act as a source document for the use of official United States export statistics.
 Shipper's Export Declarations must be prepared for all shipments made through the United States Postal Service when the value of the shipment exceeds $500.
 Shipper's Export Declarations are also required for all freight shipments that are not using the United States Postal Service and when the value of the export commodities, classified under any single Schedule B number, exceeds $2,500.
-Shipper's Export Declarations are required to be prepared, regardless of the value, for all freight shipments that require an export license or are destined for certain countries which are restricted by the Export Administration Regulations.
+Shipper's Export Declarations are required to be prepared, regardless of the value, for all goods shipments that require an export license or are destined for certain countries which are restricted by the Export Administration Regulations.
 Shipper's Export Declarations are generally prepared by the exporter or in some instances by the exporter's agent and are delivered to the exporting carrier.
 The exporting carrier is then required to present the necessary number of copies to the United States Customs Service at the port of export.
 In many instances the Shipper's Export Declaration is a document prepared as a by-product of the Shipper's Letter of Instructions

 - An Export Packing List is a document that is considerably more informative and detailed than a standard domestic packing list.
 An export packing list itemises the materials in each individual package.
 It also indicates the type of package, for instance a box, drum, crate or carton.
 An export packing list also displays the individual net, tare, legal and gross weights as well as measurements for each individual package in both Imperial and metric systems.
 Package markings must be displayed as well as the shipper's and purchaser's references.
 The export packing list is used by the cargo shipper or freight forwarding agent in order to determine the total weight and volume of the shipment as well as indicating that the correct cargo is being shipped.
 Additionally, the list may be used by both United States and foreign customs officials to check the cargo